se7enxweb/exponentialbasic/README.md

 ---

 Developed with ❤️ by 7x.
-The company driving eZ in 2025 and beyond.
+The company driving Exponential Basic development in 2025 and beyond.